myticketcoin/anomaly/doc/build-osx.md

 **Note**: You only need Berkeley DB if the wallet is enabled (see the section *Disable-Wallet mode* below).

-Build Anomlay Core
+Build Anomaly Core
 ------------------------

-1. Clone the Anomlay Core source code and cd into `anomaly`
+1. Clone the Anomaly Core source code and cd into `anomaly`

         git clone --recursive https://github.com/anomalyproject/anomaly.git
         cd anomaly
         git submodule update --init --recursive

-2. Build Anomlay Core:
+2. Build Anomaly Core:

-    Configure and build the headless Anomlay Core binaries as well as the GUI (if Qt is found).
+    Configure and build the headless Anomaly Core binaries as well as the GUI (if Qt is found).

     You can disable the GUI build by passing `--without-gui` to configure.